View Elizabeth Holbrook's Obituary on BurlingtonFreePress.com and share memories

 Libby loved spending time visiting with her family and watching old time country music DVD's, true crime TV shows and reading books.
 She will be greatly missed by all who knew and loved her.

-She is survived by her sons, Jesse, Jr. and his wife Joanne of Westford, VT, Gregory and his wife Cindy of Colchester, VT, and Gary and his wife Kelly of Underhill, VT.
-She also leaves her grandchildren Jessica Palker, Shawn, Hillary, Tasha and Tyler Holbrook, her seven great-grandchildren Ethan Palker, Faith, Jesse and Camilla Holbrook; her sisters Anita Cram of Middlebury, VT, Joan Kirk of Natick, MA and Joyce Pelrine of Canton, MA.

-Libby was predeceased by her husband, Jesse, Sr. in 1993, her brothers Richard, Earl, Kenneth, Bill and Ralph Munson and sisters Marjorie Kvaraitis and Shirley Melzac.
+She is survived by her sons, Jesse, Jr. of Westford, VT, Gregory and his wife Cindy of Colchester, VT, and Gary and his wife Kelly of Underhill, VT.
+She also leaves her grandchildren Jessica Palker, Shawn, Hillary, Tasha and Tyler Holbrook, her seven great-grandchildren Ethan Palker, Faith, Jesse, Camilla, Kassidy and Kinsley Holbrook, and Kailyn Beane; her sisters Anita Cram of Middlebury, VT and Joan Kirk of Natick, MA.
+Libby was predeceased by her husband, Jesse, Sr. in 1993, her brothers Richard, Earl, Kenneth, Bill and Ralph Munson and sisters Marjorie Kvaraitis, Shirley Melzac and Joyce Pelrine.

 A service will be held Friday, May 3, 2019 at 10:00 am at the Corbin and Palmer Funeral Home, 9 Pleasant Street, Essex Junction, VT with burial following at Mount St. Joseph's Cemetery, 7026 Plank Road, Bristol, VT.